stanford-oval/genie-cloud/doc/my-api.md

 }]
 ```

-Use this API to retrieve the unique ID, description, code and icon of active long-running programs.
+Use this API to retrieve the unique ID, description, code, and icon of active long-running programs.
 The API returns a list of JSON objects, one for each command.
 If the command had an error, the object
 will contain an `error` field with the error description.